Historical Tug USS Wenonah

 October , 2009

-“Synergy between state and local agencies ensured the unified command was able to focus resources in an efficient and timely manner,” said LCDR Agustus Bannan, U.S. Coast Guard – Sector San Francisco.
-“Serving the general public and our stakeholders, we capitalized on the cooperation and good will of Global Diving and American Bridge that brought us the needed resource to complete the job.”
+“Synergy between state and local agencies ensured the unified command was able to focus resources in an efficient and timely manner,” said LCDR Agustus Bannan, US Coast Guard – Sector San Francisco.
+“Serving the general public and our stakeholders, we capitalized on the cooperation and goodwill of Global Diving and American Bridge that brought us the needed resources to complete the job.”